 Big brands are everywhere.
-But I don’t care that there is hardly an aspect of our lives that’s not dominated by Apples, Samsungs, Nestles and others.
+But I don’t care that there is hardly an aspect of our lives that Apple, Samsung, Nestle, and others do not dominate.

 After all, how can you win in a world where even the major search engine prefers big brands (and so do most of the consumers)?

-Well, there are few hacks.
+Well, there are a few hacks.
 And getting to know your enemy is the first of them.

 A kick of reality